 We first met Dan Kitchener in 2012.
-He was one of the first artists we came across at the very start of this blog when he was painting a giant wall on the now shuttered Sclater Street, it was an apocalyptic scene designed to catch the eye.
+He was one of the first artists we came across at the very start of this blog.
+He was painting a giant wall on the now shuttered Sclater Street.
+An apocalyptic scene it was designed to catch the eye.

-Fast forward four years and he’s back, only a little further down from where we first met on Heneage Street at the 5th Base Gallery.
-Outside is another giant mural, he says it’s three storeys high, and I’m inclined to believe him.
+Fast forward four years and he’s back.
+Only a little further down from where we first met.
+He has an exhibition on Heneage Street at the 5th Base Gallery.
+Outside is another giant mural.
+He says it’s three storeys high, and I’m inclined to believe him.
 This time the image is of a Japanese Geisha, a portrait inspired by his muse, Yumi.

 In the intervening period he’s painted around the area a lot.
 London is the local hub for the artist who is based out of Southend but who also paints around the World.
 Most recently his travels have taken in Japan, and you can see that heavy Japanese influence come through in his work.

 Dan is also all about playing with light.
 A lot of his images are around making the light dance on the wall or canvas of whatever it is he’s creating.
 Rainy city street capes and bustling car lined avenues seem to be particular favourites, these are images he recreates time and again on the streets.